anaispj/anaispj/README.md

 ### :woman_technologist: About me

 What's up!
-I graduated a couple of years ago from college where I was able to study some notions about the programming world and now I've grown fond of it, so why not give it a try?
+I graduated a couple of years ago from college where I was able to study some notions about the programming world and now I've grown fond of it, so here I am!

 I am a Full Stack Web Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> in the making from Spain 🇪🇸